openconfig/featureprofiles/feature/bgp/policybase/otg_tests/import-export-multi/README.md

 ## Summary

-Combine multiple match criteria and actions for BGP import and export policies.

-Add list of combinations to be covered here:

-* one
-* two
-* three
+The purpose of this test is to verify a combination of bgp conditions using matching and policy nesting as well as and actions in a single BGP import policy.
+Additional combinations may be added in the future as subtests.

 ## Testbed type

 * [2 port ATE to DUT](https://github.com/openconfig/featureprofiles/blob/main/topologies/atedut_2.testbed)

+## Testbed common configuration

 * Testbed configuration - Setup BGP sessions and prefixes
   * Generate config for 2 DUT and ATE ports where